DrPigeon/Mousey/README.md

 any downtime will be announced in advance in the support guild.

-Read the [documentation (TODO)](https://frostluma.github.io/Mousey/) to find out how to utilise all of Mouseys features!
+Read the [documentation (TODO)](https://frostluma.github.io/Mousey/) to find out how to utilise all of Mousey's features!

 To run your own instance simply install the requirements, copy and rename `config_example.py` to `config.py`